-The Chillon Project is an initiative of Life University’s Center for Compassion, Integrity, and Secular Ethics to provide high-quality credit-bearing degree programs to people in prison and formerly incarcerated people in Georgia.
 Life University offers two degree programs through Chillon at Arrendale State Prison, a maximum-security women’s facility in Alto, Georgia.
-Seventeen students are currently earning their Associate of Arts in Positive Human Development and Social Change (AA in PHDSC) at Arrendale, and twenty-two have completed the AA in PHDSC and are now earning their Bachelor of Science in Psychology.
+Seventeen students are currently earning their Associate of Arts in Positive Human Development and Social Change (AA in PHDSC) at Arrendale, and seventeen more have completed the AA in PHDSC and are now earning their Bachelor of Science in Psychology.
+Eight students have left Arrendale and five are earning degrees through distance education or at the main campus of the University.
 Chillon also includes full scholarships for correctional staff and formerly incarcerated students who began Life U degrees while in prison.
 These scholarships enable students to complete a Life University undergraduate degree of their choice.

 Life University AA in PHDSC graduates, January 2020.